TeddyBears/StarWarsFFG-alternative-UI/README.md

 ## Journal sheet

 Add background image and blockquote render effect.

 Same effect with the module [Monk's Enhanced Journal](https://github.com/ironmonk88/monks-enhanced-journal)

+__/!\ Important: because it is only a modification of the background image there is no alternative sheet for journal.
+The modifications are apply automatically__

 ## Items